The Bankrate promise

-When you’re stuck trying to pay down credit card debt, a balance transfer credit card can be a valuable tool.
-Cards in this niche let you secure zero percent APR on transferred debts for a limited time, and most don’t even charge an annual fee.
+When you’re trying to pay down credit card debt, a balance transfer credit card can be a valuable tool.
+Cards in this niche let you secure a 0 percent APR for a limited time on transferred debts, and most cards don’t charge an annual fee to take advantage of this perk.
+But there are plenty of variables among balance transfer cards that are worth paying attention to, including the fact that some intro APR offers last much longer than others.

 Discover it Cash Back vs. Citi Diamond Preferred highlights

-Both of these credit cards offer intro zero percent APR for a limited time, but it’s easy to see why you might want to choose one over another based on your specific goals.
-The following categories have a clear winner, explained below.
+Although both of these cards offer 0 percent APR for a limited time, you might want to choose one over the other depending on your specific goals.

 Intro APR winner: Citi Diamond Preferred